kensnyder/react-thermals/examples/react-signals.md

 > two separate `AfterUpdate` microtasks.
 An effect that reads both signals will
 > run once per changed signal. `batch` collapses the commits so the first
 > effect run already sees the fully-updated picture.
+>
+> **Architectural Limitation:** If you modify a dependency inside a batch and immediately call `get()` on a computed that relies on it, the computed will return a stale value because the dependency's `AfterUpdate` event hasn't fired yet.
+Do not read derived computations inside the same synchronous batch where their dependencies are modified.

 ### Updating related signals together